mikechao/artic-mcp/README.md

 ## Features

 This server provides AI models with the following tools for interacting with the art collection.
+The server also includes a prompt, **art-gallery** that will generate an interactive art gallery for a specific artist.

 ### 1. Search By Title (search-by-title)